10 reasons why you should travel to Barcelona instead of Madrid

 1. The capital of youth

 And I dare say this with my full heart!
 Generally, the city is rather associated with a younger crowd for several reasons.
 It is home to 4 major universities, has an epic nightlife scene, and a historically deep tradition for creativity and innovation (more on this a bit later).
 Besides that - it is also strongly associated with arts, and young professionals and artists come here from the whole world just for that.
-Don’t doubt the obvious and energetic vibe in the air - just travel to Barcelona, and you will feel it on your own skin!
+Don’t doubt the obvious and energetic vibe in the air - get your Spain visa, travel to Barcelona, and you will feel it on your own skin!

 2. ...and also the notorious capital of nightlife!